K1-ZR/midas-vt-pre/README.md

 # What is MIDAS-VT-Pre?
 MIDAS Virtual Tester Preprocessor, MIDAS-VT-Pre, is a part of MIDAS-VT package.
 MIDAS-VT-Pre generate Finite Element model of the test samples.
 Overall flow of MIDAS-VT-Pre is shown below.
-MIDAS-VT-Pre gives two options:
+MIDAS-VT-Pre has two options:
 * Case I: generates the FE model directly from the sample image or sample geometry
 * Case II: to add cohessive elemnets into regular FE mesh which is generated in advance